Here's How Your Trade SSR Mining Inc. (SSRM) Aggressively Right Now

 Many brokerage firms have already submitted their reports for SSRM stocks, with UBS repeating the rating for SSRM by listing it as a “Buy.”
 The predicted price for SSRM in the upcoming period, according to UBS is $22 based on the research report published on June 01st of the current year 2022.

-During the last 5 trading sessions, SSRM fell by -9.59%, which changed the moving average for the period of 200-days by +13.38% in comparison to the 20-day moving average, which settled at $19.93.
-In addition, SSR Mining Inc. saw 4.35% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, SSRM rose by +2.50%, which changed the moving average for the period of 200-days by +12.24% in comparison to the 20-day moving average, which settled at $19.70.
+In addition, SSR Mining Inc. saw 6.72% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at SSRM starting from Sparks Michael John, who sale 4,470 shares at the price of $20.00 back on Jun 10.
-After this action, Sparks Michael John now owns 129,735 shares of SSR Mining Inc., valued at $89,400 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at SSRM starting from Beckman Steward John, who sale 5,400 shares at the price of $19.09 back on Jun 21.
+After this action, Beckman Steward John now owns 157,055 shares of SSR Mining Inc., valued at $103,086 using the latest closing price.

-Farid Fady Adel Edward, the Chief Corp Development Officer of SSR Mining Inc., sale 3,488 shares at $19.76 during a trade that took place back on Jun 10, which means that Farid Fady Adel Edward is holding 101,297 shares at $68,923 based on the most recent closing price.
+Sparks Michael John, the Chief Legal & Admin Officer of SSR Mining Inc., sale 4,470 shares at $20.00 during a trade that took place back on Jun 10, which means that Sparks Michael John is holding 129,735 shares at $89,400 based on the most recent closing price.

 Stock Fundamentals for SSRM